aquibm/react-liquid/README.md

 From version 2.x onwards, you can render markdown using the useLiquid hook.

 > At the moment, we use `JSON.stringify( data )` between render cycles to determine whether we need to re-render the markdown.
 This is inherently slow and should only be used when data is small and not overly nested.
+[Read more here](https://twitter.com/dan_abramov/status/1104414272753487872)

 ```jsx
 import React from 'react'